denniscual/find-text/README.md

 #### Scripts

 * `yarn build` -  builds the library to `dist`.
-* `yarn start` - builds the library, then keeps rebuilding it whenever the source files change using [rollup-watch](https://github.com/rollup/rollup-watch).
+* `yarn dev` - builds the library, then keeps rebuilding it whenever the source files change using [rollup-watch](https://github.com/rollup/rollup-watch).
 * `yarn test` - runs tests.